rodrigoalcarazdelaosa/fisiquimicamente/content/en/recursos-ebau/skills.md

 +++

 {{% callout note %}}
-Access [here](https://web.unican.es/admision/acceso-a-estudios-de-grado/evaluacion-de-bachillerato-para-el-acceso-a-la-universidad) to the latest information.
+Access [here](https://web.unican.es/admision/acceso-a-estudios-de-grado/evaluacion-de-bachillerato-para-el-acceso-a-la-universidad) to the latest information from the University of Cantabria (UC).
 {{% /callout %}}